vipulnaik/diet-exercise-health/notes/2022-01-04-covid-omicron-precautions-update.md

 appears to have gotten sick before the meeting.
 I do not know if it was COVID though one of them suspected it was.

+People in situations different than mine may come to different conclusions even if they fully shared my epistemic priors.
+In
+particular:

+* If you are living with family, especially children, for whom it isn't practical or desirable to take these precautions, it may reasonably be the case that the risk exposure for the family unit as a whole is high enough that these kinds of marginal precautions aren't that important.
+Other precautions might make more sense if you expect higher base rates of exposure, such as good ventilation or investing in P100 masks.

+* If you experience significant personal disutility from COVID precautions, you may prefer to take fewer of them.

 ## Precautions

 ### Stuff to defer or substitute